 Note: Previously this report has been shown with a listing for the company OxSight.
 It has been highlighted that the company valuation given was a one-off error with PitchBook source data.
+Additionally, this report previously showed a listing for the company Cytora, however upon reclassification in Beauhurst data to show MeiraGTx as a spinout, it has subsequently been removed from the top 20.
 The report has been updated to reflect the correct associated figures, as a result, there have been various changes to figures throughout the report.
-However, the university rankings remain the same.

 Top spot goes to Oxford Nanopore, a technology company (although it has healthcare applications) founded at the University of Oxford in 2005 and produces devices that analyse molecular structure.
 At number two is Ceres Power, an engineering firm that specialises in the creation of fuel cell technology and was founded in 2001 at Imperial College London.
 Next comes the first healthcare entry Exscientia, an artificial intelligence-driven drug discovery company, which was founded in 2012 at the University of Dundee.

 If we look at just the last 10 years though, only three spinouts are from the University of Oxford (worth a total of £1.47 billion).
-There is one more from University College London founded in the last decade.
-Six companies from the last 10 years were in the 1998-2008 list, signalling that spinouts have become more valuable in recent years.
+There are three more from University College London founded in the last decade, claiming four spots in total.
+Seven companies from the last 10 years were also in the top 10 for 1998-2008, signalling that spinouts have become more valuable in recent years.

 Like Innovate UK, Horizon 2020 also provides public sector grants, but with funding from the European Union to secure Europe’s global competitiveness.
 In addition, Scottish Enterprise is also a government entity, but takes part in seed & venture capital rounds, as well as grant activities.